ZwDaNk/FDArchives/README.md

 # LuasLegacyScripts
-A bunch of scripts I collected.
+This is a bunch of scripts I collected.
+Please, PLEASE do not claim this as yours.